faris-mobile89/TMDB/README.md

 <h1>License</h1>

-XMPP-Chat is released under an <a href="http://opensource.org/licenses/MIT">MIT License</a>.
+TMDB is released under an <a href="http://opensource.org/licenses/MIT">MIT License</a>.
 See LICENSE for details.

-Copyright © 2015, Faris Abu Saleem.
+Copyright © 2017, Faris Abu Saleem.
 All rights reserved.